 Our law firm is currently investigating complaints from government entities involving pollution from perfluoroalkyl substances (PFAS).
 These substances include a number of chemically-related compounds used in industrial processes, manufacturing, and numerous household products, and are known to be carcinogenic.

 Unfortunately, largely because of manufacturing and industrial use, PFAS have been detected in public and private water supplies across the country.
 Remediation is difficult and costly.
-Our firm is assisting public and private utilities in recovering costs involved in the removal and remediation of PFAS.
+Our firm is assisting public and private entities in recovering costs involved in the removal and remediation of PFAS.

 How Are PFAS Used?